roytang/blog/content/notes/2012/04/c4gen2c/index.md

 - 3DS
 ---

-I always have 300 coins =/ What should I be spending these coins on?\n
+I always have 300 coins =/ What should I be spending these coins on?